cloudnativelabs/kube-router/USERS.md

      * Name: enix.io
        Description: Simplicity, IPVS (including good support of incoming UDP long-living video streams) & BGP export of services IP to upstream BGP routers (allowing easy inbound HA with a pair of top-of-rack arista switches) are some of the killer features for us.
        Usage: Pod Networking, IPVS Service Proxy, Network Policy Controller
+     * Name: PubMatic
+       Description: PubMatic is using kube-router for production kubernetes clusters located in world wide Datacenters.
+       Usage: Pod Networking, BGP

 If you are using kube-router, please consider adding yourself as a user by opening a pull request to this file and adding a section describing your usage of kube-router or let us know on Slack.